Kings and Queens of England/Britain

 Founded the Abbey of Furness;

-d Count Eustace II of Boulonge and gd of St. Margaret of Scotland;
+d Count Eustace II of Boulogne and gd of St. Margaret of Scotland;

 children :